 - Improves mental alertness

 - Increases the use of fats as energy, delaying fatigue

 - Is a mild diuretic, could help in weight categorised sports

-- Caffiene side effects include dehydration/insomnia/muscle cramps/vomiting/irregular heart beat/diarrhoea
+- Caffeine side effects include dehydration/insomnia/muscle cramps/vomiting/irregular heartbeat/diarrhoea